vidbina/vidbina.github.io/_posts/2015-02-22-kubernetes.markdown

 ```bash
 gcloud preview container clusters list --project PROJECT
 ```
+-->

+## <a href="#pods"></a>Pods
+Kubernetes performs work in pods.
+Pods are collections of containers may be bundled together for several reasons.

+Imagine a web worker, that receives content and performs some operation on it.
+You could seperate that into a web worker, which focusses on merely handling the incoming request, and a processor which focusses on performing that operation that we want to execute.

+ - The web worker receives text while the processor scans the text to determine the sentiment of the submittor or whether the text has been plagiarized.
+ - The web worker receives an audio sample while the processor filters the sample to flag it whether the secret phrase ("open sesame") is used, or simply just filter to eliminate non-vocal sound.
+ - The web worker receives a video while the processor filter the fragment to blur out faces, license plates and nudity.

+For several reasons we could decide to run both on the same computation unit as the web worker could fetch and store the data for processing upon which the processor picks up the data and does its magic.
+Gosh, would it be great if these services could share their storage volumes?
+Within a pod they do {{ ":wink:" | emojify }}.

+## Service with A Smile
+Now that we have the plumbing in place we need to start pumping some fluids through the pipelines.
+Kubernetes allows us to define pods which execute the work we need done.
 ## Start Pod
 Kubernetes introduces the notion of pods as a unit for describing services that may require replication over the cluster.